gardener/gardener-extension-networking-calico/docs/usage/usage.md

 Autoscaling defines how the calico components are automatically scaled.
 It allows to use either static resource assignment, vertical pod or cluster-proportional autoscaler (default: cluster-proportional).

 The cluster-proportional autoscaling mode is preferable when conditions require minimal disturbances and vpa mode for improved cluster resource utilization.
-Static resource assignments causes the least disruptions, but has no dynamics to handle changing demands.
+Static resource assignments causes no disruptions due to autoscaling, but has no dynamics to handle changing demands.

 Please note VPA must be enabled on the shoot as a pre-requisite to enabling vpa mode.